thomassabbe/drone-object-detection-using-haar-cascades/README.md

 Mail | thomas.sabbe@student.kuleuven.be
 Date | 25/03/2021
  -------------------------------------------------------------------------
 Welcome to the repository of object detection using haar cascades.
+This is officially finished.

 ![example-image_](https://user-images.githubusercontent.com/39916843/119021647-f5d13800-b99f-11eb-9f5c-f7175a9d0462.png)

 Disclaimer: some of the functions inside this repo have options to debug.
 This contains text output and/or visual output.
 This is not implemented in this README-file, but can be found when opening 'main.py'.